dreger/thelivingwell.co/_posts/be/2017-04-20-infertility.md

 <br>When we pay off debt.
 <br> When we feel God prompt us.

 The _when_ of it, is seemingly in their hands.

-I don't know what this is like,
+I don't know what that's like.

 My answer to this question, is a shoulder shrug.
 Sometimes when I'm feeling real cheeky, I am inclined to say "when sperm meets egg."
 But some audiences don't appreciate that sort of biological humor.
 And since most people ask because they genuinely want to know, a smart-ass remark doesn't seem the most gracious.